dt1/itemhut/README.md

 There are no update scripts with each version.
 Some updates will require manual intervention.
 Be sure to backup your database, diff the schemas, and be prepared to do ETL.

-####Currently working on:
-Allowing file uploads and viewing for incoming invoices.

-API endpoints for order importation.

 ####Inventory System Setup
 PostgreSQL 9.5